Knowledge Hub

 It is worth considering the type of property and how this will affect your responsibilities for repairs.
 If the property is standalone, then the lease is likely to be full repairing, meaning that the tenant's responsibilities are for the entirety of the building, including its structure.

-If the property is part of a larger building, or an estate, then the landlord will retain responsibility for the repair of the structure of the building(s) and the common parts of the building and/or estate.
+If the property is part of a larger building or an estate, then the landlord will retain responsibility for the repair of the structure of the building(s) and the common parts of the building and/or estate.
 In this situation the tenant's responsibilities will be for the internal repair – the extent of the property being defined within the lease.
 Usually, a fair proportion of the cost incurred by the landlord in repairing the structure and/or common parts will be recouped from you via a service charge.
 The level of services and costs that can be charged by the landlord will be dealt with in the detailed wording of the lease and can be extensive.

 Whether the property is standalone, or part of a building/estate you can see that, ultimately, you will have to pay for the repairs.
 Your repairing obligation and exposure to costs via a service charge will be addressed by the detailed drafting of the lease.
-Before that, at heads of terms stage it is important for you to identify any key areas of concern and to ensure that these are addressed up front.
+Before that, at the heads of terms stage it is important for you to identify any key areas of concern and to ensure that these are addressed up front.

 When you might need a survey for repairs on a commercial property

-If you have any concerns about the repair of the property, then we would strongly advise you to seek a professional survey as soon as possible, and before committing to the lease.
+If you have any concerns about the repair of the property, then we would strongly advise you to seek a professional survey as soon as possible, before you commit to the lease.
 We work with many surveyors who can assist in the preparation of a survey and who will be able to advise of the most suitable form of survey, with more intrusive surveys taking longer and costing more than a ‘walk-around’ survey.

 Using technical drafting of the lease